 Prime Factors to Be Considered While Calculating RTO

 - Priority applications of individual systems and data

-- Steps taken by the IT departments to restore the IT infrastructure
+- Steps to be taken by the IT department based on the processes, automated techniques, or technologies to restore the IT infrastructure

 - Outage and mitigation cost

 RTO Sample Intervals